Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Corpus Construction and Data Extraction Pipeline

 \subsection{Data Collection}

 The foundational role of key LXCat publications~\cite{pancheshnyi2012lxcat,pitchford2017lxcat,carbone2021data} is well recognized within the LTP community.
 These works collectively outline the conceptual framework, technical development, and data centric evolution of the LXCat platform.
 To construct the dataset for this study, we systematically identified all peer reviewed articles citing at least one of these foundational papers using the Scopus bibliometric database, which offers broad coverage of scholarly literature and is widely adopted in scientometric analyses~\cite{burnham2006scopus, falagas2008comparison}.
+This citation-seeded strategy ensures that the analyzed corpus is directly connected to the scholarly community engaging with LXCat, while also providing a controlled basis for studying field growth over time.
 For each retrieved article, key metadata fields were extracted, including DOI, title, abstract, journal name, authors, affiliations, and year of publication.
 The initial dataset was further refined by excluding non-english articles, book chapters and other non-peer reviewed sources to ensure consistency and data authentication.
 Full-text PDFs were then collected from openly available sources, such as publisher platforms, institutional repositories, and academic databases accessible via the university.
 This process yielded a curated corpus of 403 full-text publications for subsequent analysis.